untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 ### ECS Components

-- **`TileComponent`** — attached to every tile stub entity created by `loadTiledScene()`.
+- **`TileComponent`** — attached to every tile stub entity created by `setEntityStreamScene()`.
 Carries all metadata needed for the streaming bootstrap and teardown lifecycle.
 Key fields added for HLOD and LOD:
   - `hlodURL`, `hlodEntityId`, `hlodState`, `hlodSwitchDistance`, `hlodLoadTask` — HLOD lifecycle
   - `lodLevels: [TileLODLevel]` — per-tile intermediate LOD entries
   - `meshEntityId` — the dedicated mesh-child entity ID, stored so the timeout guard can force-close `AssetLoadingGate` if `loadTextures()` hangs